National Day for Truth and Reconciliation

-September 30, 2021, marks the first National Day for Truth and Reconciliation and builds upon the Orange Shirt Day movement also marked on September 30.
+September 30 marks National Day for Truth and Reconciliation in addition to Orange Shirt Day also marked on September 30.
 While it is not a statutory holiday in Saskatchewan, it provides an important opportunity to reflect and continue our reconciliation journey.

 How you choose to mark this day is personal.
 You may choose to reflect on your experiences, attend local events or learn more about our history.